My article published in Elephant Journal/Oct 2012

 Now don’t get me wrong, I’m not promoting taking drugs.
 There are healthier ways to ‘open up’.
 This was just the path that I chose to take.
 Every Up has it’s Down.

-Be it right or wrong, good or bad I can see the benefit of it all, as well as the downside.
+Be it right or wrong, good or bad I can see the benefit of it all, as well as the downslide.
 Certainly this lifestyle isn’t one you can live for long without some repercussions.

 Fast forward to my 30th birthday.
 Wham bam!
 I decided it was time for a lifestyle change.
 I found myself wondering where I was going in life; I had no direction, no answers and it terrified me!
 So I stopped everything all at once: bye bye drugs & alcohol, so long nightclubs and parties.

-My body went into shock; all of a sudden I wasn’t feeding it what it was used to getting.
+My body went into shock; all of a sudden I wasn’t feeding my body what it was used to getting.
 I fell into a deep depression for six months; it was the scariest place I’ve ever been.
 I often pondered ending my life and would hope for my mattress to just swallow me up.
 I would imagine standing on the edge of a cliff, knowing I wouldn’t have the courage to jump, but also knowing that if someone was willing to push me, I would consider it.

 Initially the doctor put me on antidepressants which just made everything feel worse; I felt foggier and just dreadful.
 I was in such a deep dark hole that for months I couldn’t see even a twinkle of light.
-I knew couldn’t take these pills any longer.
+I knew I couldn’t take these pills any longer.
 I remember secretly flushing them down the toilet—I would not let them be the end of me.

 Then I found a natural healer and this was the beginning of my journey to healing.
 It was through natural therapies that she began to try and unblock me—and she said I had many blockages.
 I remember her punching me hard in the chest just to get some reaction out of me, I was completely numb.
 She did su jok on certain pressure points, acupuncture and reiki; they were helping a bit, but not enough.
 At this stage, chocolate made me feel the best; it became my new addiction, hence gaining ten kilos and feeling even more crappy about myself…